Brownsville Personal Injury Attorneys

 • Scaffolding Accidents

 Scaffolding accidents cause more than 4,500 injuries annually.
-More than 70% of those who were injured in a scaffolding accident said it occurred because their planking or support gave way, they slipped, or because a falling object struck them.
-A common danger with scaffolding is that it is often erected incorrectly, making it shaky and unsteady.
-Scaffolds need to carry not only a person’s weight but four times its maximum intended load without settling or moving.
+70% of those injured said it occurred because their planking or support gave way, they slipped, or a falling object struck them.
+A common danger is that it is often erected incorrectly, making it unsteady.
+Scaffolds need to carry a person’s weight and four times its maximum load.

 • Ladder & Stairway Accidents

-Per OSHA, more than 24,000 injuries and 35 fatalities occur annually because of a fall from a ladder or stairway.
-The injuries are often severe enough to require survivors to take time off work.
-Ladder accidents reportedly occur because the wrong ladder was used for the job, the ladder was in poor condition, or the ladder was misused.
-Lack of training can contribute to these types of accidents.
+According to OSHA, more than 24,000 injuries and 35 fatalities occur annually because of a fall from a ladder or stairway.
+Ladder accidents reportedly occur because the wrong ladder was used, the ladder was in poor condition, or the ladder was misused.
+Lack of training can also contribute to these accidents.

 • Defective & Dangerous Equipment

 Construction workers use complex machinery and equipment daily.
 If workers misuse these tools or if they are poorly maintained, accidents can occur.
-It is vital to train workers on using these tools and identifying if they are defective—especially on dangerous machinery such as cranes and forklifts.
+It is vital to train workers on using these tools and identifying defective tools.

 • Harmful Chemicals & Toxic Exposure

-Toxic chemicals can lead to serious health risks for construction workers, including irritation, combustion, corrosion, and much more.
-There are OSHA Hazard Communication Standards that employers must meet to ensure workers are protected from toxic exposure.
+Toxic chemicals can lead to health risks for workers, including irritation, combustion, corrosion, and more.
+Employers must meet OSHA Hazard Communication Standards to ensure workers are protected.

 Back to Top